 Identify Plant and And Animal Species

 My own mother was somewhat of an expert when it came to plants, trees, and flowers.
 She would often take my children for outings in nearby woods and tell them the names of every tree and flower she knew.
 She also was well versed in most of the birds and animals that they came across.
-She was always taking the kids on adventures when they were with her.
+Nature adventures like these are great memories all will treasure.
 They visited arboretums, farms, ranches, and many parks and ponds.
 The children loved their outings with their Gram and have surprised me over the years with the knowledge they have gleaned from her about the different plants and trees they have seen.
 You may even try creating a nature journal.

 We love to go fishing as a family and have fished at many lakes, ponds, and even ventured to the beach and inlets to fish.